Free-trade zone: Kuwait Free Trade Zone

-Kuwait's free trade zone (FTZ) was formally launched into existence in 1999 to expand businesses and lure the export industry.
-The zone is located in the western part of the commercial port of Shuwaikh.
-It is the only free trade zone in the country.
-In 2019, the Council of Ministers cancelled the free-zone - leaving Kuwait without a special economic zone.
+Kuwait's free trade zone (FTZ) was formally established in 1999 to expand businesses and lure the export industry.
+The zone was located in the western part of the commercial port of Shuwaikh.
+It was the only free trade zone in the country.

+In 2019, the Council of Ministers cancelled the free-zone, leaving Kuwait without a special economic zone.